 - Level of marketing budget to execute (is it too low, or do you have investment funds?)

-- What is sales going to produce on their own?
+- What leads is your sales team going to produce on their own?

-- Will the sales team increase their capacity?
-(More reps?)
+- Will your sales team increase their team capacity with more reps?

-- What is the net new revenue # for new clients and x-sell/up-sell?
+- What is the net new revenue number for new clients and cross-sell or up-sell?

 - Does sales have the capacity of selling time to handle more leads?

-- Does your product/service have real points of differentiation to capture share?
+- Does your product or service have real points of differentiation to capture share?

-- Does your sales team have a good close rate? (win 25%+ of opportunities)
+- Does your sales team have an excellent close rate? (win 25%+ of opportunities)

 - Do you have lead development reps to nurture leads early in the buying process?

-A Marketing and Sales Strategy provides answers to all these questions.
-Take all the factors above and use that as rational to come up with your goal.
-Assuming a competitive product, the percentage of growth should be higher than market growth.
-Make sure to tie aggressive growth to corresponding marketing budget for realistic and attainable forecasting.
+A strong Marketing and Sales strategy provides answers to all these questions.
+Take all the factors above and use that as a rationale to come up with your goal.
+Assuming there is a competitive product, the percentage of growth should be higher than market growth.
+Lastly, ensure to tie aggressive growth projections to the corresponding marketing budget for realistic and attainable forecasting.
 Click here to download the lead generation calculator to help get you started.